andyrepton/managed-openshift-demos/README.md

 # Demos for a ROSA/AWS Integrations

 Link to slides (Internal Red Hat only for now, apologies.
-I will try and open source them): https://docs.google.com/presentation/d/1GMnpxdAwqL7Xlv1lSu8hf1Mvo1zJRmOq1Bg1CvjHFQ0/edit#slide=id.p
+I will try and open source them): https://docs.google.com/presentation/d/1mJJ570GNfw3daiN_6w6JzoSkQ7R-UP7VvXyUMjSOljc/edit?usp=sharing

-Instructions to setup the cluster for the demo can be found in the setup directory
+Link to diagrams can be found in the notes of the first slide.

 Commands for each demo can be found in the corresponding markdown file